 - If the URLs don’t match, edit the WordPress Address (URL) so that it exactly matches the Site Address.

 - Delete slashes (/) included at the end of the URLs.

 Also, note that some web hosts require webmasters to set up either a www or non-www URL for WordPress sites.

 Both the URLs need to include www if you selected to add a www prefix to the domain when you set up the site (http://www.example.com).

 If you opted for a non-www URL, then both the WordPress and site URL should be http://example.com.
 If you can’t recall what the domain setting for your site is, check with the web host provider.

+As always, complementary modules can cause havoc and they are a likely trigger for the too many redirects error.
 Make sure to tell us if these solutions helped you solve the problem in the comment section below.